microsoft/xaml-designer-extensibility/documents/xaml-suggested-actions/xaml-designer-suggested-actions-extensibility-features.md

 ## Suggested Actions Features

-Currently we have 5 types of actions that could be added:
+In 16.7 there are 5 types of actions that could be added:
 ## *PropertyAction*
 ```cs
 //Simple Property Editor will be shown